-6Note that replacing the MRO rate with the EONIA leaves the results virtually unchanged.
+7Note that replacing the MRO rate with the EONIA leaves the results virtually unchanged.
 This reflects the almost perfect correlation of both variables during the period 2003Q1-2008Q3 ($\rho = 0.99$).

-7We explore the robustness of our results by using the shadow short rate of Krippner (2015) as alternative indicator of the monetary policy stance at the zero lower bound (i_t^{alt}) .
+8We explore the robustness of our results by using the shadow short rate of Krippner (2015) as alternative indicator of the monetary policy stance at the zero lower bound (i_t^{alt}) .
 The results can be found in Section 4.2.

 To ensure that our findings are particularly driven by credit conditions, we conduct two robustness tests.
-First, we utilize the VSTOXX (VOLA_t) as fourth endogenous variable.
-This model is helpful to compare the effect of shocks in credit standards and risk to that of volatility shocks, particularly in light of the large correlation between these variables (see Table A1 in Appendix A).
+First, we utilize the VSTOXX ($VOLA_t$) as fourth endogenous variable.
+This model is helpful to compare the effect of shocks in credit standards and risk to that of volatility shocks, particularly in light of the large correlation between these variables (see Table B1 in Appendix B).
 For similar reasons, we also utilize the economic policy uncertainty (EPU_t) index by Baker et al. (2016) as fourth covariate in the second robustness test.
 Hereby, we want to disentangle the effects of credit risk from that of economic policy uncertainty.
 The results of the two robustness tests can be found in Section 4.1.

 It has to be emphasized that models with a number of covariates larger than four do not converge in a systematic manner for all combinations of credit, volatility, and uncertainty indicators.
-This is due to the relatively small number of observations and the demanding nature of a two-state mixture VAR model with a concomitant logit submodel.
-This is also the reason why we replace real GDP growth with the change in the unemployment rate in our final extension where we test for the impact of credit conditions on the labor market.
+This is due to the relatively small number of observations and the demanding nature of a two-state mixture VAR model with a concomitant logit submodel.9 This is also the reason why we replace real GDP growth with the change in the unemployment rate in our final extension where we test for the impact of credit conditions on the labor market.
 The results of this extension can be found in Section 5.
+Yet, a caveat is warranted when interpreting our results.
+We are pushing the methodology of the logit mixture VAR close to its limit.
+Still, our approach is - to our knowledge - the only one that allows to investigate the direct and indirect role of credit conditions in the monetary policy transmission mechanism with the "small" dataset at hand.
+Other multi-state VAR models (see also Section 4.3) perform worse with the dataset at hand and are not capable of answering our research question.